 On the upside, I’m going to save money by buying my trench elsewhere, even from Brooks Brother’s.
 Some of the money that I had allocated for the Burberry trench will be used for a new winter coat!
 And I found one I love. *smile* It’s wool not down, which slightly concerns me as I live in a place with very cold and snowy winters and down is a little warmer, but it’s made locally in the US very ethically and well by a family we actually know.
 The husband is a well-regarded and historic explorer (in particular for his adventures in the North Pole and no, I’m not kidding and his last name is not Klaus *laugh*) and his mother was like a second mother to my mom.
 I was fairly close to her as well.
 And my mother has worn at least one of their garments very happily, I think?

 But anyway, the coat is gorgeous and I can personally attest to its wholesomeness.
 The decorative trim is made in Norway and the fur is taken from a Native American tribe that uses the rest of the animal genuinely sustainably.
 It’s just fantastic!
-I’m exited.
+I’m excited.

 SO, the moral of the story is that it’s really worth it to try to do your research and hold companies accountable as a consumer for their practices.
-Honestly, a lot of the more ethical clothing sources are chicer and cost less anyway.
+Honestly, a lot of the more sustainable clothing sources are chicer and cost less anyway.
 Capitalism can be used for good!